The PR BlogPR TrendsBusiness ShiftsThe Splinternet—Mankind’s Battle for Internet Control

 And it would be a mistake to think that China and the U.S. are the only key players in this global power struggle.

-Russia is reportedly experimenting with finding ways to isolate its internet from the rest of the world.
+Russia is reportedly experimenting with isolating its internet from the rest of the world.

 Many Russians fear that the Russian authorities will use the pandemic to increase cyber-surveillance of the population.
 QR-codes already restrict freedom of movement.
 Russia has been working on the possibility to close the country off by creating a ‘sovereign Ru-net’, looking at the Chinese example.”